 Yes.
-On May 21, 2013, Amazon Web Services (AWS) announced that AWS GovCloud (US) and all U.S. AWS Regions had been FedRAMP certified.
+AWS GovCloud (U.S.) and all U.S. AWS Regions has been FedRAMP certified since 2013.

 At that time, each AWS region had received an Agency Authority to Operate (ATO) from the U.S. Department of Health and Human Services (HHS) under the Federal Risk and Authorization Management Program (FedRAMP) requirements at the moderate impact level.

-The FedRAMP program ensures that the proper level of information security is in place when federal agencies access the offerings of cloud service providers (CSPs).
+The FedRAMP program assures that the proper level of information security is in place when federal agencies access the offerings of Cloud Service Providers (CSPs).

 FedRAMP authorizations are granted at three impact levels: low, medium, and high.
-The levels determine which types of federal data CSPs can process, store, and transmit.
+The FedRAMP levels determine which types of federal data a CSP is permitted to process, store, and transmit.

-These levels rank the impact that the loss of the confidentiality, availability, or integrity of the data could have on an organization, i.e., low impact would have a limited effect, a medium impact would have a serious adverse effect, and high impact would have a severe or catastrophic effect.
+These levels rank the disruption that a data breach could impose on an organization.
+For example, the low impact would have a limited effect (say, because the data isn’t confidential); a FedRAMP moderate result would have a profound adverse effect; and high impact would have a severe or catastrophic effect.

-Since the 2013 announcement, AWS GovCloud (US) has been granted a Joint Authorization Board Provisional Authority-to-Operate (JAB P-ATO) and numerous agency authorizations for the high impact level, according to AWS FedRAMP FAQs.
+Since 2013, AWS GovCloud (U.S.) has been granted a Joint Authorization Board Provisional Authority-to-Operate (JAB P-ATO) and numerous agency authorizations for the high impact level.

-AWS’ FedRAMP high impact level authorization includes over 400 security controls.
-It enables federal agencies to use the AWS Cloud for highly sensitive workloads, including sensitive patient records, financial data, and law enforcement data.
+AWS’ FedRAMP high-impact level authorization includes more than 400 security controls.
+It allows federal agencies to use the AWS Cloud for highly sensitive workloads, including sensitive patient records, financial data, and law enforcement data.

-Over 2,000 government agencies and other organizations that provide systems integration and other products and services to governmental agencies are using numerous AWS services, including the U.S. Department of State, the U.S. Food and Drug Administration, and the Centers for Disease Control and Prevention, according to AWS.
+More than 2,000 government agencies and organizations that provide systems integration and other services to governmental agencies use AWS.
+These organizations include the U.S. Department of State, the U.S. Food and Drug Administration, and the Centers for Disease Control and Prevention.